umijs/qiankun/docs/README.md

   - title: Simple
     details: Build your micro-frontend system just like using with iframe, but not iframe actually.
   - title: Complete
-    details: Almost contains all the basic capabilities you need for a micro frontend system.
+    details: Includes almost all the basic capabilities required to build a micro-frontend system, such as style isolation, js sandbox, preloading, and so on.
   - title: Production-Ready
-    details: Had been extensively applied and polished by a large number of online applications.
+    details: Had been extensively tested and polished by a large number of online applications both inside and outside of Ant Financial, the robustness is trustworthy.
 footer: MIT Licensed | Copyright © 2019-present
 ---